 One of the best questions sales rep can ask is:

-— If we’re able to provide a solution that matches what you just said and solves the problems that you just outlined and that helps you achieve your KPI, what kind of impact will that have for your organization?
+— If we’re able to provide a solution that matches what you just said and solves the problems that you just outlined and that helps you achieve your KPI, what kind of impact will that have on your organization?

-With this framework sales rep can formulate what he thinks is the best solution for the lead, argue why is this solution the best, demonstrate the exact impact this solution will have on the lead’s business, and move the conversation from the “gimme that price” to the values.
+With this framework sales rep can formulate what he thinks is the best solution for the lead, argue why is this solution the best, demonstrate the exact impact this solution will have on the lead’s business and move the conversation from the “gimme that price” to the values.

 If the buyer leads the conversation and just says:

 “This is what I want, I need to know the price”, — and the sales rep just will give the price, you’ll never be able to demonstrate the values and the benefits of the product.

 As a result, the deal value will be lower than possible.

 How to deal with the situation when the leads don’t want to share the information